McAnally–Hilgemann Racing: Truck No. 19 history

 In November 2018, it was announced that BMR would reopen a Camping World Truck Series team debuting again at ISM Raceway fielding the No. 19 Toyota Tundra for Derek Kraus.
 After finishing in the top ten, BMR expanded its inventory to three trucks and committed to running a four-race schedule with Kraus in 2019.

 The team began a full-time schedule in 2020 with Kraus.

 In 2022, the team began running Chevrolet Silverados after having run with Toyota since their debut.

 On December 6, 2022, the team announced that they had signed Christian Eckes to drive the No. 19 in 2023.
 Eckes started the 2023 season with a third-place finish at Daytona.
 He then scored wins at Atlanta, Darlington, and Kansas.
 Eckes was eliminated at the conclusion of the Round of 8 at Homestead.
 He won two weeks later at Phoenix and finished fifth in the final points standings.

 Eckes started the 2024 season with a 10th-place finish at Daytona.
 Throughout the season, he won at Bristol, Martinsville, and Nashville, and claimed the regular season championship.
 During the playoffs, Eckes won at Martinsville to make the Championship 4.
 On November 20, with Eckes moving to the Xfinity Series, former Cup Series driver and 2021 NASCAR Xfinity Series champion Daniel Hemric was announced as the new driver of the No. 19 truck for 2025 season.

-Hemric started the 2025 season with a seventh place finish at Daytona.
+Hemric started the 2025 season with a seventh-place finish at Daytona.
 Over a month later, he scored his first career Truck Series victory at Martinsville.
+The win locked him into the playoffs, and he managed to advance to the round of 8.
+He finished the season 9th in the standings after three DNFs in the last three races of the season.

+Hemric started the 2026 season with a 26th place finish at Daytona.